 xTool offers D1 laser machines that feature an open cutting area.
 They have additional safety features such as a flame detector, gyroscope to stop the machine if it were to get moved, and you can also buy a safety enclosure.
 (I have little kids around, so this machine was never a consideration for me).

-Both the Glowforge and the M1 have built in fans to remove dust particles and toxic fumes while the machines are in use.
+Both the Glowforge and xTool machines have built in fans to remove dust particles and toxic fumes while the machines are in use.
 There is no need for additional ventilation if you can use the included pipes to vent out a window.

 I have an inline fan for my Glowforge, and I just added the air assist to my xTool M1 10W.
+An air assist is included with the xTool P2.
 For either machine, I would recommend an inline fan and/or a face mask if you are sensitive to smells or small dust particles.

-WINNER: It’s a tie between the Glowforge Pro and xTool M1
+WINNER: It’s a tie between the Glowforge Pro and xTool Machines.
+Both companies take safety very seriously.

 Both machines are safe for home crafters and outside of keeping a fire extinguisher in my craft room, I’ve never felt unsafe with either machine.

-If there was a slight edge, it would go to the Glowforge because the air assist is included inside the machine.
+If there was a slight edge, it would go to the P2 because of the auto-locking lid.

 Maintenance and Care of Desktop Laser Cutting Machines